pytorch/pytorch/docs/source/notes/autograd.rst

 exiting inference mode.

-Enable inference mode when you are performing computations that don’t need tracked for the gradient computation, AND you don’t plan on using the tensors created in inference mode in any computation that is to be recorded by autograd later.
+Enable inference mode when you are performing computations that don’t need to be recorded in the backward graph, AND you don’t plan on using the tensors created in inference mode in any computation that is to be recorded by autograd later.

-It is recommended that you try out inference mode in the parts of your code that do not require autograd tracking.
-If it works out of the box for your use case it’s a free performance win.
-If you run into errors after enabling inference mode, check that you are not using tensors created in inference mode in computations that are recorded by autograd outside inference mode.
-It may also be possible that inference mode does not apply to your use case, in which case you can always switch back to no-grad mode.
+It is recommended that you try out inference mode in the parts of your code that do not require autograd tracking (e.g., data processing and model evaluation).
+If it works out of the box
+for your use case it’s a free performance win.
+If you run into errors after enabling inference mode, check that you are not using tensors created in inference mode in computations that are recorded by autograd after exiting inference mode.
+If you cannot avoid such use in your case, you can always switch back to no-grad mode.

 For details on inference mode please see `RFC-0011-InferenceMode <https://github.com/pytorch/rfcs/pull/17>`_.